bcgov/GDX-Analytics-Looker-Redshift_Admin_By_AWS/README.md

 ## Redshift Admin by AWS

-This Looker block provides a substitute for the AWS Console, helping users identify how tables are structured and if data flow is normal.
+This Looker Block provides a substitute for the AWS Console, helping users identify how tables are structured and if data flow is normal.

 ## Features